How do mourning memories work?

 For some people, these memories may seem a little morbid.
 But in fact, they help a lot, especially those who are better able to cope with grief and goodbye.

-The wake and the seventh-day mass are remarkable moments in the life of someone who has lost someone close, and usually severe because we are still experiencing the first stages of mourning.
+The wake and the seventh-day mass are remarkable moments in the life of someone who has lost someone close, and usually severe because we are still experiencing the beginning stages of mourning and the very first few chapters of acceptance.

 The tributes paid at these times help to deal with these feelings better – and even make the person feel that they are saying goodbye in an appropriate manner and keeping the memory and remembrance of the one who left.